AmeyaUppina/DAA/README.md

 The following codes are missing:
 1) Huffman Coding

-Please report any other issues/inconsistencies notice.
+Please report any other issues/inconsistencies noticed.